kailash-manasarovar/statement/docs/timeline/2023/may.md

     - Does 'double session' refer to more than one man involved?

 - That evening, I had asked Robin for the HPA axis enhancement which supports the fear centres of the nervous system.
-- I asked her for this due to the overwhelming anxiety I was feeling with regards to the trumpet teacher and going to his classes.
+- I asked her for this due to the overwhelming anxiety I was feeling with regards to the trumpet teacher and going to his classes and my continuing kidney issues.
 - The healing was very powerful and I went to bed afterwards, about 7pm, and woke up the next morning.
 - I felt that I had slept well that night.
 - I wake the following morning and I have a small bolus of faeces in my knickers.